Low ferritin: The little-known reason for chronic sleep issues in young children

 Risk factors

-• [Older children] Diagnosed or suspected ADHD or ASD.
-It's estimated that 50-75% of children with ADHD (and autism) have low ferritin levels (Kanofal et al., 2007; Kanofal et al., 2004).
+Older children with a diagnosis of ADHD or ASD or suspected symptoms.
+It’s estimated that 50-75% of children with ADHD/ASD have low ferritin levels (Dosman et al., 2007; Kanofal et al., 2007; Kanofal et al., 2004; Wang et al., 2017).

 Testing